Australia needs large-scale renewable energy production and storage to reduce carbon emissions.

 This infrastructure is slowly coming to life with many projects, like Snowy Hydro 2.0, being built over the next few years.
-Several of these are being financed by government through the Australian Renewable Energy Agency (ARENA) and the Clean Energy Finance Corporation (CEFC) and require significant investment to bring them to life.
+Many are financed by government through the Australian Renewable Energy Agency (ARENA) and the Clean Energy Finance Corporation (CEFC) and require significant investment to bring them to life.

 A recent survey of older Australians undertaken by National Seniors shows that 85% believe that climate change is occurring, and three quarters of them want action on climate change – even if it comes at a cost.